addr2data/aws-certification-prep/exercises/ex-001_GettingStarted.rst

         ]
     }

 Using the **'--dry-run'** option lets you verify access without actually runninng the command.
-Don't be fooled by the message **'An error occurred'**.
+Don't be fooled by the **'An error occurred'** part of the message, the operation was successful.

 .. code-block::